-France is one of the largest countries in Europe and is ringed by six countries.
+France is one of the largest countries in Europe and is ringed by six countries with a host of universities and colleges.
 These countries are Germany, Luxembourg and Belgium in the northeast, Switzerland and Italy to the southeast and Spain to the southwest.
 Across the English Channel from France lies Great Britain.
 France is also considered to be the gateway to Europe and has a number of international airports, ferry services and rail routes that connect it to the continent.

 The country ranks among the most popular travel destinations in the world.
 It has a number of amazing sights to see and boasts of cuisines only found in this part of the world.
 There are also some amazing natural and man-made spots for travellers to visit.
 The country has some of the best art galleries and museums in the world and has been a centre of art and literature through the years.

 France also has some of the most amazing landscapes in the world.
 The beaches and coastlines of Brittany and Normandy are full of picturesque granite cliffs and wide bays.
 The countryside in this region is something right out of a postcard.
 The country has rain through the year intermittently and winters often bring snow, the rest of the year finds the temperature variable.
 The Pays-de la Loire region, south of Brittany and Normandy, is absolutely spectacular in its verdant bounty.
 The Atlantic coast has some amazing beaches with azure waters and has warm summers and mild winters.
 The South of France is one of the most popular regions of the country and is also the most expensive and busy areas there.
 This region has some of the plushest resorts in the world.
 Central France is also known as the heart of France and is densely populated.
 It is one of the main wine-producing regions in the world, with its wines being savoured around the world.